 Before her work at Results for America, Ms. Taddese was a program officer at Results for Development.
-She supported and led health systems strengthening activities in areas including human resources for health, the use of mobile phone and innovative IT solutions in the health sector, and expansion of health coverage to poor and vulnerable populations.
+She supported and led health systems strengthening activities in areas including human resources for health, the use of mobile phones and innovative IT solutions in the health sector, and expansion of health coverage to poor and vulnerable populations.

 Ms. Taddese holds an MA in international relations from the Johns Hopkins School of Advanced International Studies.